When the test corpus is large or the execution time becomes long, we offer the possibility of splitting the tests across several devices: sharding.

 Local sharding means all the devices involved in the execution of the sharded invocation are connected to the same physical host.

-Local sharding takes advantage of all the devices being connected to the same host by creating a pool of tests that needs to be executed and having each device polling tests when it is free (i.e. done with the previous test).
+Local sharding takes advantage of all the devices being connected to the same host by creating a pool of tests that needs to be executed and having each device polling tests when it is free (that is, done with the previous test).
 This results in an optimized device utilization.
 We also call it dynamic sharding.